CoGhent/CoGhent.github.io/npmclient.markdown

 npm install -g @treecg/actor-init-ldes-client
 ```

-Run a command in the Node.js command prompt to harvest to harvest a certain event stream
+Run your command in the Node.js command prompt to harvest a certain event stream

 *for example*